What are Focus Groups in Health and Social Care?

 Role of the Moderator

-The moderator plays a crucial role in guiding the discussion.
+The moderator plays an important role in guiding the discussion.
 They must be neutral, ensuring every participant has an opportunity to speak.
 Key responsibilities include:

 • Facilitating Discussion: Encourage open dialogue and keep the discussion on track.

-• Probing Questions: Ask follow-up questions to delve deeper into topics.
+• Probing Questions: Ask follow-up questions to look deeper into topics.

 • Managing Dynamics: Handle dominant participants and ensure quieter members contribute.